Back to Recipes

 5

 Add green onions and jalapeño pepper.
 Simmer for another 2 minutes.
-Turn off heat and let sit for a while to allow the sauce to further infuse to the fish.
+Turn off heat and let sit for a while to allow the sauce to further infuse into the fish.
 Transfer to a serving plate.

 6